646.757.4500 • 800.605.1500

 should choose a Licensed Engineer

 You may be assessed for repairs outside your condo.
-For example, the cost of upcoming roof or boiler replacement may be assessed against all condo unit owners.
-If permitted access at the time of the inspection, Heimer Engineering's Engineers check important common areas.
+For example, the cost of upcoming roof or boiler replacement may be assessed against all unit owners.
+If permitted access at the time of the inspection, Heimer Engineering checks important common areas.

 Until the 1980s, condominium units were typically medium or high-rise buildings with many units.
 Often repairs were years in the future.
 This helped keep the assessment against an individual owner to a minimum.

 Today, condos are much different than in the past.
 In the early 1980s, different types of condo units began to be created.
 Two, three, and four-family houses were converted into condos.
 Whole housing developments of detached houses were set up as condos.

 Even medium and high-rise buildings have potential expenses.
 Common repairs could become assessments against all unit owners.
 The older the building, the greater the risk of a significant assessment.
 This is one of the reasons it is important to have an Engineer inspect the condo unit you are considering purchasing.

 You may need to choose between a State of New York Licensed Home Inspector and a State of New York Licensed Engineer.
 Some Home Inspectors have posted webpages bashing Engineers, and making wild claims such as anyone can say he is a PE, and only a home inspector can evaluate the structure of an old building.
 Before you decide to use an Inspector over an Engineer, learn the truth.

 A lot of information is collected during the inspection.
 Providing four inspection helps you understand the condition of the real estate you purchasing.
 All four reports are included in the inspection fee you are quoted.

 The On-Site Verbal Inspection Report is the Engineer's discussion of the inspection findings with you.
 The on-site verbal report provides instant information and the opportunity to ask the Engineer questions.